TritonDataCenter/postgres-loadgen/README.md

 # postgres-loadgen

-This repository contains tools and write-ups related to a PostgreSQL performance experiment intended to replicate behavior observed with PostgreSQL in Manta.
+This repository contains tools, notes, and data related to a PostgreSQL performance experiment intended to replicate behavior observed with PostgreSQL in Manta.
 The main goal of the test was to see what would happen to performance of this particular workload (described below) over an extended period.

 Essentially, the experiment involved: